pytest-dev/pytest-forked/README.rst

 .. warning::

-	this is a extraction of the xdist --forked module, future maintenance beyond the bare minimum is not plannend until a new maintainer is found
+	this is a extraction of the xdist --forked module, future maintenance beyond the bare minimum is not planned until a new maintainer is found

 * ``--forked``: (not available on Windows) run each test in a forked